DeclareDesign/estimatr/cran-comments.md

 - Windows, R-release
 - Windows, R-oldrel

+The package was also checked with valgrind on R-hub without errors.

 There are, however, errors when the package is checked with `rchk` on R-hub.
 These errors appear to be internal to Rcpp or RcppEigen or in how they export Rcpp files and are largely out of our hands.